Palentier/Palentier/README.md

 - 👋 Hi, I’m @Palentier
 - 👀 I’m interested in ...
-Web Development, Web Designing, Coding, and Developing
+Front-end development
 - 🌱 I’m currently learning ...
-Nothing
+React, next.js, and vue.
 - 💞️ I’m looking to collaborate on ...
 Nothing at the moment
-- 📫 How to reach me ... palentier.business@gmail.com, Twitter, and Discord
+- 📫 How to reach me ... palentier.business@gmail.com or my Discord server.

 <!---
 Palentier/Palentier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.